 - Zero trust model.
 This approach takes the least privilege principle to the next level by verifying any user or device before granting extra privileges.
 Zero trust security requires a robust privileged access management (PAM) toolset in order to ensure the needed level of access granularity.
 With PAM, you can distinguish the actions of several admins and protect other admin accounts if one of them gets compromised.

 User activity monitoring.
 Installing a monitoring tool might seem over the top.
 But actually, comprehensive data on every activity provides a security officer with more visibility inside the network.
-User activity monitoring enhanced with an alerting system helps to detect malicious intent by establishing the true goals of each action.
+A user activity monitoring tool for Windows enhanced with an alerting system helps to detect malicious intent by establishing the true goals of each action.

 Secure your database with Ekran System